NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-20_javascript.md

 SPAs are notorious for being slow to load due to needing to download large blobs of JavaScript bundles that it needs to initialize with their JS framework to mount their App component before it starts fetching the data from the server it needs to render its components.

 A complex solution to this problem is to server render the initial HTML content then re-render it again on the client after the page loads.
-A simpler solution is to just embed the JSON data the component needs in the page that loads it, which is what [/Todos](/TodoMvc) does to load its initial list of todos using the [Service Gateway](https://docs.servicestack.net/service-gateway) to invoke your APIs in process with:
+A simpler solution is to avoid unnecessary ajax calls by embedding the JSON data the component needs in the page that loads it, which is what
+[/Todos](/TodoMvc) does to load its initial list of todos using the [Service Gateway](https://docs.servicestack.net/service-gateway) to invoke APIs in process and embed its JSON response with:

 ```html
 <script>todos = @await ApiResultsAsJsonAsync(new QueryTodos())</script>